kapitanov/git-todo/website/docs/docs/quickstart.md

     $ git todo check e885a108
     TODO item [e885a108] "Write some code" has been marked as completed

+    # Note that you can use a part of the ID to match the TODO item.
     $ git todo check 22
     TODO item [22daeee9] "Write tests for the code" has been marked as completed